InternLM/InternLM/doc/code-docs/source/profiler.rst

 Profiler
 ========

-.. 可介绍torch profiler, memory profiler的使用
+..
+Mainly about the usage of torch profiler and memory profiler

 Torch Profiler
 -----------------